 - Explore the creative job market in various provinces by reading a comprehensive report published by Canada’s Job Bank.
 Once you’re on the webpage, choose a province and then scroll down to sectoral profiles.
 Because the creativity industry covers so many varied roles, you may search Arts, Entertainment and Recreation, Information and Culture, or Professional, Technical, and Scientific Services for deeper insight into your specific role.

 Tip: For a quick overview, type in your NOC code or job title on the Occupation Trends page and search.
-For example, here’s a summary of the role of a User Experience (Graphic) designer (NOC 5241) in Canada.
+For example, here’s a summary of the role of a Graphic designer (NOC 52120) in Canada.
 The main summary page will provide various details such as educational and skill requirements for the role, average wages, and the number of jobs available.
 Clicking on the Prospects tab will show you a provincial breakdown of job prospects.

 This exercise will help you set realistic expectations for being able to find a job in your field in a specific province or region.